Helene Weinstein: Biography

-She has been involved in the drafting and passage of several key pieces of legislation, especially with respect to family law.
-She is the sponsor of the Family Protection and Domestic Violence Intervention Act, as well as the Child Support Standards Act.

 Weinstein has previously served as an appointee of former Governor Mario Cuomo to the New York State Child Support Commission and the Governor's Commission on Domestic Violence.

 Over her political career since 1998, the two groups contributing the greatest amounts to her campaigns have been trial lawyers/lobbyists and public sector unions.

-On 14 March 2020, Weinstein tested positive for COVID-19.

 Education

 Weinstein holds a B.A. in Economics from American University as well as a degree from the New England School of Law.

 Occupation

 Weinstein is of counsel to her family's personal-injury law firm, Weinstein, Chase, Messinger & Peters, P.C.
 She has been licensed to practice law in New York since 1977.